Grade School Mission. K-5th Grade

 We have a library, reading section, flash card bucket, a few tablets, and our Skill Center approach is helping our little people build critical skills for life.

 Many of the young people in our community are still testing below their grade levels.
-It is daunting, but with the help of our donors, Junior Leaders, and volunteers, we are stepping to the challenge.
+It is daunting, but with the help of our donors, Junior Leaders, and volunteers, we are stepping up to the challenge.

 Middle School Mission.
 6th to 8th Graders